trampgeek/moodle-qtype_coderunner/changehistory.md

 # CHANGE HISTORY

+### 11 July 2017.
+Version 3.2.0

+* Add allow_multiple_stdins option for advanced use of combinator templates.
+  This option disables the usual behaviour of running combinator templates once for each test when any tests have standard input defined.
+When enabled the combinator is given all testcases (as when standard input is not present) and must itself manage the switching of standard inputs between tests.
+* Incorporate style changes from Open University (thanks Mahmoud Kassaei) for improved accessibility of the Ace editor.
+* Disable the suppression of a regrade when the same answer is submitted twice in succession.
+The suppression was introduced in version 3.1.5 but has proved confusing for question authors.

 ### 5 July 2017.
 Version 3.1.5+

 * Fix bug in display of "For example" table when question has customised